-In every day life, although the majority of Finns speak English, it is sometimes good to converse in Finnish to get your point through easier.
+Although the majority of Finns speak English, it is sometimes good to converse in Finnish to get your point accross easier.
 Especially in small towns, not all people of every age speak English that well.
 Learning Finnish is a good way to blend into the society and get by in your life in Finland.

 It is recommended that students learn some of the most important Finnish words and phrases already before coming to Finland.
-In emergency situations e.g at hospitals or when you need to contact the police, it is indeed easier to know some Finnish vocabulary will certainly make life much easier.
+In emergency situations, for example in the hospital or when you need to contact the police, knowing some Finnish vocabulary will certainly make life much easier.

 Here are a few tips to make your Finnish learning process easier!

 The two most popular Finnish language books for beginners are Suomen mestari parts 1, 2, 3 and 4 and Sun Suomi.
 There are also other books such as Hyvin menee!.

 Suomen mestari 1 and 2, Sun Suomi and Hyvin menee are can be found easily in universities’ libraries and online.
 Sun Suomi teaches Finnish in English, but in Suomen Mestari everything is written in Finnish.
 So, you should consider your level of Finnish before choosing the book.

 Harjoitus tekee mestarin is a good book for grammar exercises.

 Here are the links for the PDF versions: